apprunjs/apprun-docs/docs/event-pubsub.md

 ```

 When one of the buttons is clicked, it publishes AppRun event +1 or -1.
 The event handlers increase or decreases the state and return a new state.
 The view function creates the virtual DOM using the new state.
 Finally, AppRun renders the virtual DOM.

-## State Management

-The State is the application state at any given time of your applications.
-The State is the data flow between Update and View.
-It acts as the data transfer object (DTO) in traditional multilayered application architecture, where the DTO is an object that carries data between logical and physical layers.

-The benefits using events and DTO like the state is that there are no dependencies between the _view_ and _update (event handlers)_.
-It makes the AppRun applications easier to develop, test, and maintain.
-You can get more information about [unit testing](11-unit-testing) later.

-## State History

-The state can be stored in state history by AppRun.
-Once the state history is enabled, we can travel through the history back and forth to get the previous and next state.
-See the [Counter example](https://apprun.js.org/#counters) and [Todo - undo-redo example](https://apprun.js.org/#todo).

 ## Asynchronous Events